What is Spiritual Direction?

 - I am the founder and director of Sustainable Faith’s School of Mercy and Justice and teach school cohorts.
 I also teach in Sustainable Faith’s School of Spiritual Direction.

-- I love film, music, reading, writing, travel, and football (FC Barcelona!).
+- I love film, music, reading, writing, travel, good conversation, and football (FC Barcelona!).

 I’ve always found immense joy in being with people as they experience God.
 Propelled by this joy and realizing that it’s a significant part of my vocation, I began Sustainable Faith’s two-year School of Spiritual Direction in 2015.
 In addition to actually seeing directees during this time and receiving peer supervision, the most rewarding experience was making the Spiritual Exercises of St. Ignatius in the 19th Annotation.

 After I completed the program in 2017, I continued seeing directees for spiritual direction, though I never called myself a “spiritual director.”
 I didn’t feel I was ready despite wanting to be so.
-Just before the summer of 2018, as a result of some interior clarity and outward confirmation from my supervisor and my wife, I felt it was time to finally call myself a spiritual director.
+Just before the summer of 2018, as a result of some interior clarity and outward confirmation, I felt it was time to finally call myself a spiritual director.

-I have regular (monthly) appointments with my own spiritual director, am in regular (quarterly) supervision, and am a member of both the Evangelical Spiritual Directors Association (ESDA) and Sustainable Faith Affiliates.
+I have regular (monthly) appointments with my own spiritual director, am in regular (quarterly) supervision, and am a member of Sustainable Faith Affiliates.

 - My approach to spiritual direction is informed by Ignatian spirituality and the tenets of Christian orthodoxy.

-- I meet with directees for spiritual direction in person and online (via FaceTime, Skype etc.).
+- I meet with directees for spiritual direction in person and online (via Zoom).

 - Sessions usually feature: